openstack-archive/pylockfile/doc/lockfile.rst

    optional, but when set to :const:`True` locks will be distinguished between threads in the same process.

-.. class:: mkdirfilelock.MkdirFileLock(path, threaded=True)
+.. class:: mkdirlockfile.MkdirLockFile(path, threaded=True)

    This class uses the :func:`mkdir(2)` system call as the basic lock mechanism.
-The parameters have the same meaning as for the :class:`LinkFileLock` class.
+The parameters have the same meaning as for the :class:`LinkLockFile` class.

-.. class:: sqlitefilelock.SQLiteFileLock(path, threaded=True)
+.. class:: sqlitelockfile.SQLiteLockFile(path, threaded=True)

    This class uses the :mod:`sqlite3` module to implement the lock mechanism.
-The parameters have the same meaning as for the :class:`LinkFileLock` class.
+The parameters have the same meaning as for the :class:`LinkLockFile` class.

 .. class:: LockBase(path, threaded=True)